kkolodziej39/MachineLearningApplicationS2022/README.md

 # MachineLearningApplicationS2022
-Projects and homeworks from Applications of Machine Learning course taken in the Spring of 2022
+Projects and homeworks from Applications of Machine Learning course taken in the Spring of 2022.
+Projects completed with David Hoffman (@davidhoffman11).

 # <i> Overview of Projects </i>